-Join us on a tour through second longest peninsula in Croatia – Peljesac, known for its top quality red wines (Dingac, Postup).
+Join us on a tour through the second longest peninsula in Croatia – Peljesac, known for its top-quality red wines (Dingac, Postup).
 Enjoy an area where vineyards stretch through the steep slopes from the Adriatic Sea to the sky.
-See, smell, feel, taste and get to know our wines and their history.
-Learn about our olives and what makes a good olive oil.
+See, smell, feel, taste, and get to know our wines and their history.
+Learn about Peljesac olives and what makes a good olive oil.

-Starting from Dubrovnik (port or your hotel) we drive northwest along the Adriatic coast passing the villages of Orasac, Trsteno (known for its beautiful Arboretum botanical garden) and Slano, with Elafiti islands following parallel to the coast.
+Starting from Dubrovnik (port or your hotel) we drive northwest along the Adriatic coast passing the villages of Orasac, Trsteno (known for its beautiful Arboretum botanical garden), and Slano, with Elafiti islands following parallel to the coast.

 Passing from one valley to another, from the beaches of village Zuljana to the little fisherman village of Trstenik (scenic photo stops), finally reaching the most beautiful scenic parts of the steep cliffs of Dingac where wine grows on 40-60 degree incline.
-You will hear the story about the our Plavac Mali wine, its history and what makes it unique in the world.
-Passing through a man-made Dingac Tunnel (made in 1970) we will enter the village of Potomje where we will stop at 2 private wineries in this region followed by presentation and tasting in each winery (red and white wine, liqueurs, olive oil, small bites)
+You will hear the story about the our Plavac Mali wine, its history, and what makes it so unique in the world.
+Passing through a man-made Dingac Tunnel (made in 1970) we will enter the village of Potomje where we will stop at 2 private wineries in this region followed by a presentation and tasting in each winery (red and white wine, liqueurs, olive oil, small bites)

-After Ponikve we will head back to Dubrovnik port/hotel, with possible toilette or photo-stops along the way. (ride back is around one hour)
+After Ponikve we will head back to Dubrovnik port/hotel, with possible toilette or photo-stops along the way. (ride back is around one hour).